Death of a Legend

-Death of a Legend was the first of three documentary films by Bill Mason about wolves, helping to dispel the image of wolves as "evil" and demonstrating their role in maintaining the balance of nature.
-Released in 1971, Death of the Legend was the first documentary to feature footage of wolves being born in the wild, and their first year of life.
-The film was followed two years later by Mason's feature length theatrical documentary on wolves, Cry of the Wild.
-Both films were produced by the National Film Board of Canada.
-Mason completed his third and final film on wolves, Wolf Pack, in 1974.
+Death of a Legend is a 1971 documentary directed by Bill Mason for National Film Board of Canada.

+The film is about wolves and the negative myths surrounding the animal.
+It helps to dispel the image of wolves as "evil" and demonstrates their role in maintaining the balance of nature.
+Exceptional footage portrays the wolf's life cycle, the social organization of the pack, and offers glimpses of caribou, moose, deer and buffalo.
+It was the first documentary to feature footage of wolves being born in the wild, and of their first year of life.

+Death of the Legend was followed two years later by Mason's feature-length theatrical documentary on wolves, Cry of the Wild, also for the NFB, which screened throughout North America and earned $5. million.
+In 1974, Mason completed his third and final film on wolves, Wolf Pack.